-Michele has worked in the philanthropic sector since 1993.
-During the past 16 years, she has led NEO Philanthropy through a period of dramatic growth in its program offerings and reach.
+During the past 20 years, she has led NEO Philanthropy through a period of dramatic growth in its program offerings and reach, all while staying true to its values of dignity, justice, equality, innovation, accountability and excellence.

 Michele served in the U.S. Congress from 1984 to 1988 as Director of the Congressional Caucus for Women’s Issues.